So you want to start a business blog?

 Most people do not have anything interesting to say…or think, for that matter.
 Those people should read blogs, not write blogs.
 But for those of you who have your heart set, let’s talk about the five steps to start a blog for your business.

-Step 4: Define Your Goals
+Step 1: Define Your Blogs Goals

+What are some examples of goals for a business blog?
 Before we just begin writing, let’s define the purpose of our blog.
 Some likely candidates are:

 · To add value for customers and readers